 |Friday, 7 June 2019|

 Invited talk: Arianna Novaro (abstract)

 Some Annoying Grading Scale Effects under Different Versions of Evaluative Voting (slides)

 Antoinette Baujard (University of Lyon at Saint-Étienne and GATE Lyon Saint-Étienne)

-Abstract: This talk deals with evaluative (or "range") voting, and studies to what extent the behavior of the voters, and the outcome of the election, are sensitive to the grading scale.
+Abstract: Many voters appreciate more expressive voting rules; e.g., in evaluative voting, longer grading scales and/or negative grades seem desirable as far as, all else being equal, they allow more expressivity.
+This talk deals with evaluative (or "range") voting, and studies to what extent the behavior of the voters, and the outcome of the election, are sensitive to the grading scale.
 We use data from an experiment conducted in parallel to the 2017 French presidential election: on the day of the first round, alternative evaluative voting rules were proposed to the voters using different scales.
-The protocol has been adapted to scrutinize two effects.
-First, the introduction of a negative grade distorts the scores in disfavor of some candidates coined "exclusive".
-Second, results seem remarkably stable for non-negative scales of different lengths, except for specific categories of candidates: exclusive candidates may be relatively disfavored with longer scales, especially compared with candidates rather unkown to the voters (considering their low and contingent media coverage).
+The protocol has been adapted to scrutinize the negative grade effect and the length effect in grading scales.
+First, our results confirm that the introduction of a negative grade disfavors "exclusive" candidates, but they now more generally establish that it disfavors major candidates and favors minor candidates.
+Second, under non-negative scales of different lengths, distorsions may concern specific categories of candidates: exclusive candidates may be relatively disfavored with longer scales, especially compared to those attracting only a contingent media coverage and are rather unknown to the voters.
+Overall, we highlight that the benefit of expressivity provided by a longer scale or negative grades requires a trade-off with the controversial advantage given to uncovered candidates.
 (This is joint work with Isabelle Lebon, Jean-François Laslier and Herrade Igersheim.)

 Caspar Chorus (TU Delft)